-Cybercrime investigations are complex and technical in nature, requiring specialized investigative skills.
-As Canada's national police force, the RCMP takes all cybercrime seriously, but it requires a coordinated effort.
+Cybercrime investigations are complex and technical in nature.
+They require specialized investigative skills.
+As Canada's national police force, we take all cybercrime seriously.
+Dealing with it requires a coordinated effort.

-As set out in the Government of Canada's National Cyber Security Strategy, and in line with the RCMP Cybercrime Strategy, the RCMP has established the National Cybercrime Coordination Unit (NC3).
-Composed of both RCMP officers and civilians from a variety of backgrounds, the NC3 will work with law enforcement and other partners to help reduce the threat, impact and victimization of cybercrime in Canada.
+As set out in the Government of Canada's National Cyber Security Strategy and the RCMP Cybercrime Strategy, we have established the National Cybercrime Coordination Unit (NC3).
+It includes RCMP officers and civilians from many backgrounds.
+It works with law enforcement and other partners to help reduce the threat, impact and victimization of cybercrime in Canada.

 Role of the NC3 Unit

-While managed by the RCMP, the NC3 will serve all Canadian police agencies.
-Working with Canadian law enforcement agencies, government and private sector partners, the NC3 will:
+On April 1, 2020, the NC3 reached initial operating capability.
+Working with Canadian law enforcement agencies, government and private sector partners, the NC3:

-- Coordinate cybercrime investigations in Canada and work with partners internationally to combat a wide range of cybercrime incidents
+- works with partners internationally to combat a wide range of cybercrime incidents

-- Provide investigative advice and guidance to Canadian police
+- provides investigative advice and guidance to Canadian police

 Who are our partners?

-- March 2022: Official launch of the new public reporting system for cybercrime
+- Year 2022: Official launch of the new public reporting system for cybercrime and fraud

 - Date modified: